 The key to developing maximum flavor for these Philly Cheesesteak Sloppy Joes is forming a deep brown crust when cooking the beef.
 Don't be in a hurry to break apart and stir the beef.
 Instead, let it cook without interference for a few minutes at a time so a proper crust can form.
 This will add a lot of flavor to the final dish.

-You can use any skillet for this recipe, however, a cast iron skillet is ideal for browning.
+You can use any skillet for this recipe, however, a cast iron skillet (affiliate link) is ideal for browning.
 Its thick construction is ideal for retaining heat and will always be one of the most versatile tools in your kitchen.
 People often want an easier method, and though I supose you can make Philly Cheesesteaks Sloppy Joes in the slow cooker, your effort will be rewarded with much deeper flavors from using a skillet.